Term: 2 years

 Regional Representatives must be capable and willing to prepare and conduct presentations for chapter events and lead training activities at ALI and CLI.

 - Participation in Regional Leadership Team meeting conference calls, regular communication with assigned focus chapters and preparation of requested reports regarding assigned chapters are requirements.

 It is preferred that individuals selected for this position shall:

-- Have successfully served in an association-level committee position, or in a chapter leadership position, and have demonstrated a commitment to the mission and goals of ALA.
+- Demonstrate a commitment to the mission and goals of ALA.

 - Have proficient written and verbal communication skills.

 - Have the enthusiasm and willingness and ability to provide necessary time and energy to the responsibilities and duties described with a positive and professional attitude.